beeware/toga/docs/internals/roadmap.rst

 app development.
 This requires the development of APIs to support rich features.

+* Long running tasks - GUI toolkits have a common pattern of needing to periodically update a GUI based on some long running background task.
+  They usually accomplish this with some sort of timer-based API to ensure that the main event loop keeps running.
+Python has a "yield" keyword that can be prepurposed for this.
 * Toolbar - support for adding a toolbar to an app definition.
 Interpretation in mobile will be difficult; maybe some sort of top level action menu available via a slideout tray (e.g., GMail account selection tray)